craftybones/loud-and-proud/docs/why_objects.md

 NaN
 ```

-Observe closely and you will find that Kavita made a spelling mistake in the definition of tile and used `lenght` instead of `length`
+Observe closely and you will find that Kavita made a spelling mistake in the definition of tile and used `lenght` instead of `length`.
+Kavita quickly realises that there needs to be a consistent way of creating a square object.
+The possibility of making typing mistakes is high.

 She complains to John about this problem.
 But being more than just someone who complains, she comes up with a solution.